De-Babeling the tower?

 Does this matter?
 Is it in fact the emergence of much greater international linguistic fellowship in which communication is becoming easier?
 Or are we losing cultural anchors that could disrupt and impoverish society?
 Or will languages actually stage a come-back?

 The onward march of English is probably unstoppable, and perhaps the vehicle for linguistic cultural expression will in future be a rich regional variety of accents and dialects – which has long been a feature of English in the Celtic nations on these islands.
 But in the end it would be a pity of the indigenous languages that are often the source of these local enrichments were to be lost as living means of communication, and indeed not least as a means of communicating tradition and culture.
-How all this should be handled is something universities should address; and to that extent they should not lightly abandon the study of languages, or of any particular languages.Explore posts in the same categories: higher education, society comment below, or link to this permanent URL from your own site.
+How all this should be handled is something universities should address; and to that extent they should not lightly abandon the study of languages, or of any particular languages.higher education, society comment below, or link to this permanent URL from your own site.